KartikChhipa01/KCShell/README.md

 The kcsh shell also knows how to launch the programs in foreground and background.
 Using **&** at the end of the command will run the program in background more.
 For example try running **sleep 3** and **sleep 3 &** command in the shell and observe the outcome. `working`
 **Note :** Foreground and background processes **not working** for pipelined commands
 ## Parsing
 Two kind of parsing is performed.
 Parsing is performed separately when the input contains pipes and when the input does not contains pipe.
-Parsing of the input is performed using the $strtok()$ function.
+Parsing of the input is performed using the strtok() function.
 ## Limitation
 * No functionality to execute previously executed command or to browse the previously executed command using tab and arrow key.
 * Commands must be on a single line